vercel/next.js/docs/guides/building-forms.md

 ### Form Validation

 A process that checks if the information provided by a user is correct or not.
-Form validation also ensures that the provided info is in the correct format (e.g. there's an @ in the email field).
+Form validation also ensures that the provided information is in the correct format (e.g. there's an @ in the email field).
 These are of two types:

 - **Client-side**: Validation is done in the browser
 - **Server-side**: Validation is done on the server